-$$(4) b = j + \pi - w$$
+.
+(4) $$b = j + \pi - w$$

 where the dot above the variables indicates rate of change.
 From equation (4) we can see how a sufficiently high rate of productivity growth would allow for the squaring of the circle: a reduction of working hours and an increase in wages, without altering the factor distribution of income (that is, with a fixed share of profits from total income).
-Figure 3 shows the tight correlation between growth in productivity and wages.
+Figure 3 shows the tight correlation between growth in productivity and wages9.

-Summing up, technological change, by increasing productivity, is the major source behind two of the major improvements in job quality in the past: the decrease in working time and the increase in wages.
-From this (partial) perspective, technological explained by such changes -Total Factor Productivity, TFP, in the terminology used - or in Abramowitz (1956) words the "measure of our ignorance" (p.11) - is the result of technical change.
+Summing up, technological change, by increasing productivity, is the major source behind two of the major improvements in job quality in the past: the decrease in working time and the increase in wages10.
+From this (partial) perspective, technological change has to be considered as a progressive force in terms of the improvement of job quality.